habnabit/vcversioner/README.rst

 Basic usage
 -----------

-vcversioner installs itself as a distutils hook, which makes its use exceedingly simple::
+vcversioner installs itself as a setuptools hook, which makes its use exceedingly simple::

   from setuptools import setup